Signed in as:

 Specialty areas of focus include:

-Since being diagnosed with Hypermobility Spectrum Disorder herself back in graduate school, Dr. Schroeder has dedicated her career to studying hypermobility and helping those who have, or think they may have it.
+Since being diagnosed with Hypermobility Spectrum Disorder herself back in graduate school, Dr. Schroeder has dedicated her career to studying hypermobility and helping those who have, or think they may have a similar issue.
 Personal experience has given Dr. Schroeder the gift of truly understanding the condition, as well as the toll it takes on the body, both physically and mentally.
 She created this clinic as a safe space for patients to be heard and strives to be a resource for patients, caregivers, and other health care, practitioners.
+Given her vast knowledge and expertise on the subject, Dr. Schroeder becomes many patient's focal point of care and offers clinical care coordination for her patients to help ensure they well taken care of in the local medical community!

 Hypermobility means your joints can move beyond the normal range of motion.
 You may also hear the term double-jointed.
 This means your joints are very flexible.
 The most commonly affected joints are your elbows, wrists, fingers, and knees.
 In most people, hypermobility doesn't cause any pain or medical issues